In December 2020, the French Data Protection Authority fined Apple 8 million euros for its app store personalised advertising practices.

 Potential changes to Apple’s practices

-Apple is likely to review and adjust its practices regarding user data collection, storage and usage.
+Apple is likely to analyze and adjust its practices regarding user data collection, storage and usage.
 In addition, the company may swiftly introduce or modify internal policies to ensure regulatory compliance.

 Apple may take steps towards offering more privacy options to its users allowing them control over how much of their personal information is shared with Apple.
 They could also improve their existing opt-out system for users who do not want any personalised advertisements.
 Another potential step could be restricting how Apple collects, stores and uses user data for advertising purposes, including applying appropriate security protocols like encryption.